|Utility Accounting Software & Services|

 Both Energy Accounting and Utility Accounting represent a systematic way of recording, analyzing, and reporting energy and other utility costs and usage on a regular basis.
 Originally, software for this purpose tended to track only energy services (which can be converted to "British Thermal Units") such as electricity, natural gas, propane, oil, etc. As a result, it was called Energy Accounting software.
 As software has evolved and "non-energy" utility services such as water, sewer, and garbage were added, the software and the process became known by the broader term "Utility Accounting".

-The Utility Manager Software
+The Utility Manager and The Energy Center Software Products

 The Utility Manager is available in two different versions: Utility Manager Pro and Utility Manager Server.